flipp-oss/deimos/README.md

   def consume_batch(payloads, metadata)
     # payloads is an array of schema-decoded hashes.
-    # metadata is a hash that contains information like :keys and :topic.
+    # metadata is a hash that contains information like :keys, :topic,
+    # and :first_offset.
     # Keys are automatically decoded and available as an array with
     # the same cardinality as the payloads.
 If you need to iterate
     # over payloads and keys together, you can use something like this: